 ‘Organisations are seeking new ways to innovate by accelerating the interactions between development and infrastructure,’ explained Neil Owen, Director at Robert Half Technology UK.
 “As a result, 47% of chief information officers (CIOs) are already implementing DevOps and have the solid foundations in place for further innovation.
 IT leaders need professionals who can deliver on the business strategy and securely achieve a more agile, collaborative way of working.

 ‘In this new age of digitalisation, DevOps is creating new opportunities for technology professionals to support the business and opening up new career paths,’ continues Owen.
 ‘There is a growing need for IT and technology professionals to become more business and commercially savvy.
-As the DevOps movement increases the collaboration between technology fuctions and the business, this is a key way for technology professionals to improve their opportunities for career progression.’
+As the DevOps movement increases the collaboration between technology functions and the business, this is a key way for technology professionals to improve their opportunities for career progression.’

 – ENDS –